LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

   </tr>
   <tr>
     <td>requestIdentifier</td>
-    <td>Identifier of the payment response.
-Will enable you to correlate between the payment request and response. </td>
+    <td>UUID of the payment response.
+This information should be used to allow the bot to validate the payment against your payment backend.</td>
     <td>String</td>
   </tr>
   </tbody>